codebar/tutorials/js/lesson1/tutorial.md

 var a = 17;
 ```

-You'll see that it returns the value as `undefined`. undefined just
+You'll see that it returns the value as `undefined`, undefined
 means that the thing you typed doesn't really have a value.
 However,
 this did something else: it created a **variable** named `a`.

 Now try typing `a` on the console.
-You should see that you get back
-17. Variables are a way of giving names to **values** so that you can
-use them later.
+You should see that you get back 17.
+Variables are a way of giving names to **values** so that you can use them later.

 Try typing these: